 - Do not place anything on the modem or router.

 - If possible, place the modem or router at the centre of the room to ensure it has enough space.

 7. Perform a Power Cycle

-If your modem or router is still blinking green at this point, then you need to do a power cycle on your modem or router.
-This is done by completely disconnecting the modem or router from the power supply.
+If your modem or router is still blinking green at this point, you need to power cycle it.
+This is done by completely disconnecting it from the power supply.

 This will allow your device to recalibrate and have improved connectivity and performance.

 Perform a power cycle using the following steps:

 - Unplug the power and ethernet cables from the modem or router.